MarniLuka/README-Generator/README.md

 Using only JavaScript, we had to create a way to generate a proper README file.
 Node.JS and Inquirer were used to accomplish this.

 ## Installation
-Node.js is required to be downloaded to use this application.
-Inquirer is also needed, but should be provided within the repository.
+Node.js and Inquirer are required to be downloaded to use this application.
 ## Usage

 To start generating a READEME.md file, you have to run 'node index.js' in your terminal.
 Then, answer the following questions as you would when writing a normal README.
 If there's no information to input for a certain prompt, simply write N/A. Upon finishing all the questions, you should receive a message stating 'Created README file.'
 This means that the file was successfully created.
 If you receive an error, then you should try again.